Faculty & Staff

 Trey has been involved with the PC PA program since its inception as a member of the PC Advisory Committee.
 Trey was the first member of the committee and has helped develop the program from the start.
 After serving on the Advisory Committee and helping develop and guide the curriculum, Mr. Boyd has decided to rejoin his alma mater as a faculty member and assume the role of Clinical Director.

 Dr. F. Gregory Mappin, MD, MBA

-Dr. F. Gregory Mappin is Chief Medical officer and Vice President of Medical Affairs for Self Regional Healthcare and a general thoracic surgeon.
+Dr. F. Gregory Mappin was Chief Medical officer and Vice President of Medical Affairs for Self Regional Healthcare and a general thoracic surgeon.
 He now sits on their Board of Trustees.
 Mappin received his undergraduate and medical education at Duke University and then completed a general surgery residency at the University of Virginia, Charlottesville.
 He served in the U.S. Air Force from 1985 through 1992 and then entered private practice in general and thoracic surgery in Greenwood, SC.
 In 2005 he completed an MBA program at the University of Tennessee, Knoxville.
 In private practice, he has served as managing partner of a multi-specialty surgical practice, Medical Staff President, and later, as a board member of Self Regional Healthcare.
 In 2006 he joined Self Regional Healthcare as the Vice President of Medical Affairs for Self Regional Healthcare.
 His responsibilities include medical staff relations, supervision of the Medical Staff Services office, oversight of professional liability, and chair of the SRH institutional review board.

 Dr. Jim Wetzel, PhD